How to scale your agency without having to hire more staff

 You land some clients, establish a new normal with your revenues – hire staff (your expenses go up) and then next thing you know you hit a hard (or random) patch and lose five clients at once.
 Your revenue plummets but your expenses remain the same, you’re in deep trouble and have to revert to not taking a paycheck and reinvesting every last dime you have in your business to make sure you can make payroll.

-And yes, sure, having a funnel in place means you can replace these lost clients, but there is usually still a period of a couple months for this to settle back in.
+And yes, sure, having a funnel in place means you can replace these lost clients, but there is usually still a period of a couple of months for this to settle back in.
 Most of us don’t have enough profits put aside to be able to fund two whole months of operations in a time of crises.

 This is when I had my second “ah-ha” moment.